Dona-Assembler/Dona-Assembler/README.md

 - 👀 I’m interested in coding, software security and plants.
 - 🌱 I’m currently learning javascript and python.
 - 💞️ I’m looking to collaborate on new projects.
-- 📫 How to reach me, don't.
+- 📫 Want to reach me?
+Don't, seriously.